FR1EDDY/Ullage/README.md

 ### Privacy and what touches the network

 No telemetry.
 No analytics.
 No Ullage account.
-Nothing leaves your machine except requests to the providers you are already signed in to.
+The only network calls are to the providers you're already signed into.

 | Host | Why |
 |---|---|